Gadnalf/android-studio-game-center/Phase1/README.md

 5. Gradle sync
 6. hit play

+### Testing the application
+- run all the tests in the test folder
+- uncomment lines 13 and 14 from UserScoreBoardActivity and GameScoreBoardActivity

 **note: if the application does not lift, please alarm the rest of the group immediately**

 ### Note